Partial-Transformations/jaws/README.md

 `scan.py` -- PCA and DBSCAN with `dst_port` pulled out and used as the outlier label.
 Displays as a polar plot for thematics...
 For exploring how the data is clustering and which ports stand out.

+`captain.py` -- Runs both finder and scan in threads.

 `sub.py` -- Perform subgraph analysis with in and out degree, outputs a CSV file and a directed graph visual.
 For topology of the network.

 `jaws.py` -- For a given `ip address`, returns a timeseries plot.
 Also passes this address to OpenAI for public information.
 WIP.